Co-Management of Marine Mammals in Alaska

 - Ice Seal Management Plan, February 2012

-- Agreement between the Ice Seal Committee (ISC) and NMFS for the Co-Management of Alaskan Ice Seal Populations, October 25, 2006
+- Agreement between the Ice Seal Committee and NOAA Fisheries for the Co-Management of Alaskan Ice Seal Populations, October 25, 2006

 - Ice seals: Bearded, Ribbon, Ringed, Spotted